unisoncomputing/byoc/docs/architecture/security.md

 ## User-provided code execution

 Like Hadoop/Spark clusters, Kubernetes/Nomad clusters, and many other cloud offerings, nimbus nodes run user-provided code in submitted jobs and deployed services.
+Unison Cloud performs the expected authorization checks like:

+- Is this user able to deploy a job/service to this [environment][Environment]?
+- Does this user/job/service have access to the requested [config][Environment.Config]/[database][Database]?

-Let's be real: at some level this is remote code execution as a service.
-However, Nimbus is able to lean on the strengths of the Unison programming language to mitigate the risks of running arbitrary code.
+And in addition to the standard authorization checks you'd expect of any platform, Unison Cloud is able to lean on the strengths of the Unison programming language to mitigate the risks of running user code.
+Two Unison features that are especially well-suited to security and cloud computing are [content-addressed code][content-addressed-code] and [code sandboxing][sandboxing].

 ### Content-addressed code

 All code in Unison (and by extension user code submitted to Nimbus) is content-addressed.
 When a user (or cluster peer) sends a computation to a Nimbus node, they don't say that they want to run `Environment.Config.expect`; they specify that they want to run the function with the hash `01bga3jq5u8ev85lsatbqip9hkrgr4jtr4li520b0r5gpvmi9el30`.
 If the receiving node already has a definition for `01bga3jq5u8ev85lsatbqip9hkrgr4jtr4li520b0r5gpvmi9el30` then it can proceed with the computation.
 If it does _not_ know the definition that hashes to `01bga3jq5u8ev85lsatbqip9hkrgr4jtr4li520b0r5gpvmi9el30`, then it will ask for a definition.
-Upon receiving the requested definition it verifies that the provided code matches the specified hash.
+Upon receiving the requested definition it [verifies][validateLinks] that the provided code matches the specified hash.

 This unique approach provides significant benefits: